What is SBA Form 355, and Do You Need to Complete It?

-From there, the primary focus of the form is to ensure that your business is independently owned, not an industry leader, and within the size standards for your industry.
+From there, the primary focus is to ensure that your business meets the following requirements:

 1. Size Standards

 These standards are shown in the Table of Small Business Size Standards.

 To find the size standards applicable to your business, use the NAICS identification tool to find your NAICS code, then look up that code in the Table of Small Business Size Standards.
-There, you’ll find the size standard for your industry.
+There, you’ll find the size status requirements for your industry.

 2. Ownership Independence

 To determine your company’s affiliations, SBA Form 355 asks for information about any officers, directors, owners, partners, and principal stockholders that you may have.
 Whether they’re for-profit or not, their total receipts or number of employees will count towards your total if you have affiliate businesses.

 Keep in mind that the SBA has specific rules that dictate whether an entity, business, or person is considered an affiliate to determine business size.

 You’ll need to provide contact information for your affiliates, the position they hold, and those affiliates’ ownership interest in your company.
 Finally, if your affiliates own another company, you’ll also need to provide information about their ownership percentages and the size of those companies.